-How to Set a Formal Table Setting
+How to Set a Formal Dinner Table

 The same rule of thumb for silverware placement should be applied to formal settings, however many courses are being served.
 This setting shows three cutlery settings for a starter course, fish course and main course – with utensils for the early dishes being placed on the outside.

+Table linen should consist of a tablecloth that is either used to cover the expanse of the table or folded as a runner as well as napkins.
 Napkins should be placed to the left of the forks to allow each diner or a server to easily place napkins on laps.

 – Don’t pick up your cutlery or start eating until everyone at the table has been served.
 This doesn’t apply to tables of 8 or more.